xoxzo/blog.xoxzo.com/content/Industry/long-sms-is-not-sms-en.md

 So there seems no ways to use SMS sending what you were to send via email, no matter how good opening rates SMS has.

 The high opening rates that SMS has is built up because the messages can be personalized.
 The customers will leave you if you send SMS like you do email martketing.
-It of course depends on the customers, but this is common saying that 4 times a month marketing SMS would be alrays too mugh.
+It of course depends on the customers, but this is common saying that 4 times a month marketing SMS would be already too much.

 ## What will we do then?
-Please let me repeat here, **SMS is an effective tool to send a short message that will trigger an intuitive action SMS.** What this **action** really means is **to click on a link** or **to call a phone**
+Please let me repeat here, **SMS is an effective tool to send a short message that will trigger an intuitive action.** What this **action** really means is **to click on a link** or **to call a phone**

 Different from the mass-email sending that could include the genetic information, the sender has to study and know your customer for sending a short & effective SMS that could trigger the action of your user...
-This seems quite basic but actually is a high level work to do, not all people can do who had never up to CRM (sustomer management).
+This seems quite basic but actually is a high level work to do, not all people can do who had never up to CRM (customer management).
 Please know your customer.

 ## Summary
 Short-Message-Service is the service to send **Short** messages as it is named as.